Contractor Selection Guidelines

 - Does the proposal explicitly state the quoted price is for ALL LABOR, PAINT, and MATERIALS?

-- Does the estimate include any applicable sales tax?
+- Does the cost include any applicable sales tax?

 - Considering all the different prices, are they fairly close, (+/- 15%) or are there big differences?
-Low prices usually indicate something is missing or misunderstood in the scope of work.
-High price differences often indicate additional preparation or the number of coats of paint is off.
+Low prices usually indicate something was missed or the scope was not understood.
+High price differences often indicate additional preparation or the number of coats of paint has been included or excluded.

 Professionalism of the Estimator – an indicator of things to come